MikailMilissen/eindwerk_intecbrussel/eindwerk_intecbrussel/README.md

 - create shopping cart logo color green(S)
 - change color account icon if person logged in to green (M)
 - have fun while doing all of this :)
+FilterComponent
+- delete filter and add search bar to navigation (M)